Last modified: Jan. 28, 2020, 1:01 p.m.

-An uncommon species in Belgium, mainly occuring on dry calcareous or sandy soils.
+A very rare species in Belgium, mainly occurring on dry calcareous or sandy soils.

 The young larva feeds on the developing seeds and hibernates in its first case which is made of the tip of a petal.
 After the winter the larva makes a composite case resembling a willow catkin.